As a company specializing in selling safety glasses and protective eyewear, we’re frequently asked:

 “What is the best method for cleaning the lenses on safety glasses to avoid scratching the lens?”

-Most safety eyewear manufacturers primarily use polycarbonate lens material, which is great for impact protection; however, it is prone to scratching when not cleaned properly.
+Most safety eyewear manufacturers use polycarbonate lens material, which is great for impact protection; however, it’s prone to scratching when not cleaned properly.
 In fact, the number one reason for scratched lenses is improper lens cleaning.

-- Blow any loose dirt or debris from lenses.
+- Gently blow any loose dirt or debris from your lenses.

-- Rinse lenses under a faucet or use lens cleaning spray, such as those found in a lens cleaning station provided by many employers.
-If neither are available, use a lens cleaning towelette to gently clean both sides of the lens.
-Note, carrying a personal sized lens cleaning spray is also a good idea.
+- Rinse your lenses under a faucet or use a cleaning spray, such as those found in a lens cleaning station provided by many employers.
+If neither are available, use a lens cleaning towelette or glasses cleaning spray to clean both sides of the lens gently.

-- Wipe lenses dry with a microfiber cloth to remove streaks and cleaning solution residue.
+- Wipe your lenses dry with a microfiber cloth to remove streaks and cleaning solution residue.

-- Include frames in the cleaning process since dirt and debris often collects on them too.
-A soft-bristle toothbrush works well for cleaning frames, but be careful to not graze lenses with the bristles.
+- Include the frames in the cleaning process since dirt and debris often collects on them too.
+A soft-bristle toothbrush works well for cleaning frames, but be careful not to graze lenses with the bristles.

 - Don’t use a shirt, shop rag, facial tissue or paper towel to clean lenses.
-Most of these fabrics, even though they may feel soft to the touch, are infused with abrasive fibers that can scratch lenses.
-In addition, they may have picked up chemicals from detergents and fabric softeners or even dirt and dust particles from laying on the counter that can harm eyewear.
+Most of these fabrics, even though they may feel soft to the touch, are infused with abrasive fibers.
+And, these rough fibers can quickly scratch your lenses.

-- Use the inside of the pouch when using a microfiber pouch to wipe lenses.
-The exterior may have picked up dirt, debris or other abrasive contaminants that will scratch lenses.
+- Use the inside portion of a microfiber eyewear pouch to clean your lenses.
+The exterior of the bag may have picked up dirt, debris or other abrasives that may cause scratches.

-- Keep in mind that some sort of fluid is essential for proper cleaning of eyewear.
-Using a cloth alone, even if it’s specifically for cleaning glasses, significantly increases the chances of scratching lenses.
+- Bear in mind that some fluid is essential for proper cleaning of eyewear.
+Using a dry cloth alone, even if it’s specifically for cleaning glasses, significantly increases the chances of scratching lenses.

-- Store safety glasses in a hard case or microfiber pouch when not in use.
+- Store your safety glasses in an eyewear hard case or microfiber eyewear pouch when not in use.
 Improper storage of safety eyewear is the second most common cause of lens scratches.

-Following the above cleaning techniques will not only keep safety eyewear clean, but it also helps extend the life of eyewear, which also saves money.
-In addition, keeping lenses clean can improve visibility as well as prevent foreign objects on glasses from getting in and irritating eyes.
-For these reasons, making cleaning safety eyewear a habit just makes sense.
+Following the above cleaning techniques will keep your safety eyewear clean, and extend the life of eyewear, which saves money.
+Also, maintaining clean eyewear can improve overall visibility and keep small foreign objects out of your eyes.
+For these reasons, a good eyewear cleaning routine just makes sense.